 Story and photos by Jake Rose, photographer

 June 5, 2020 (La Mesa) -- The afternoon protests against police violence in La Mesa on Saturday afternoon started off entirely peaceful.
-After the march, the crowd moved to the La Mesa Police Department parking lot, their final destination.
+After the march on May 30, the crowd moved to the La Mesa Police Department parking lot, their final destination.
 The crowd advanced up the steps to the front door without incident and remained there chanting and cheering for about an hour, until someone in the crowd threw a small plastic water bottle towards the police guarding the building.

 The police immediately responded with tear gas and concussion grenades and the crowd dispersed across the parking lot.
 After a few minutes, the crowd slowly reconvened in front of the police station and began chanting, until again, a water bottle was thrown and the chaos repeated itself.

 This cycle continued a while until some folks from the crowd picked up the rocks that were used as landscaping in the parking lot and began throwing them at the windows of the police station.
 No one I saw threw rocks at police officers, but many rocks were thrown at the building with intent to cause damage.
-(Editor's note: Although Jake Rose was not an an angle to witness this incident, ECM news partner Times of San Diego editor Ken Stone has video showing protesters at some point throwing rocks at an LMPD Bearcat armored vehicle.)
+(Editor's note: ECM news partner Times of San Diego editor Ken Stone has video showing protesters throwing rocks at an LMPD Bearcat armored vehicle with officers inside, an incident that Jake Rose did not witness.)

 More tear gas, paint balls, and concussion grenades were fired at the crowd, and most of the more peaceful protesters decided enough was enough and started leaving the scene around 7:30 p.m.

-Photo, left: A religious leader pauses to talk with a young man with a skateboard across the street from where an unknown vandal shattered the door of the Amethist Moon shop with a skateboard.
+Photo, left: Pastor Travis Ferguson pauses to talk with a young man with a skateboard across the street from where an unknown vandal shattered the door of the Amethyst Moon shop with a skateboard.

 Photo, right: Regal Bar's owners guarded their business from inside while a man with a baseball bat stood guard outside, two of many who turned out late at night to protect businesses on La Mesa Blvd. as police became overwhelmed by rioters, looters and arsonists wreaking havoc across the city.